therealsphinx/support.balsamiq.com/content/misc/heartbleed.md

 We quickly fixed the vulnerability in both cases (Amazon patched ELB and we re-issued our SSL certificates).

-## What about my credit card information?
+## What about My Credit Card Information?

 We do not ever see your credit card; it never reaches our server.
 Instead, we use the following payment services.
 Please refer to each link below to see their Heartbleed FAQ: